Prince Harry, Meghan involved in "near catastrophic car chase" with paparazzi in NYC, spokesperson says

 "This originally came in as a story about, you know, they had a car accident yesterday, which apparently is not the case.
 What the case is, speaking to people around the protective detail that was assigned to this was, they were overwhelmed by paparazzi.
 These were people in cars.
 These were people on motorcycles.
 These were people on scooters that had surrounded the vehicle in Midtown traffic.
 And now you've got the NYPD team that is the protective detail behind the principal car, and there's scooters, and motorcycles running in between them, ahead of them, crossing in front of them.
 They're trying to create some distance, and this is becoming worse and worse.
 So finally, in frustration, they made a command decision of, you know, trying to first slow down traffic, block a street, and get some distance.
 That didn't work, because then the scooters and the motorcycles flew down the sidewalks with pedestrians scattering," Miller said.
 "So they went to the 19th Precinct.
 That's 67th Street in Manhattan.
 They blocked off both ends of the street, they created basically a buffer.
 And then they spent some time, A, trying to cool down from this and say 'Alright, what's our strategic plan to get to the next location without bringing this entire crowd."

-Sources tell CBS2 the NYPD is reviewing video evidence from the incident.

-In 1997, Harry's mother Princess Diana died following in a car crash as her limousine was chased by paparazzi in Paris.
+Harry and Meghan have long been outspoken about aggressive paparazzi, and Harry has stated in the past he feels it was the overzealous paparazzi that caused the tragic death of his mother, Princess Diana, who died in a car crash in Paris in 1997 as her limousine was chased by paparazzi in Paris.

 Check back soon for more on this developing story.